ddddavid-he/CMatLib/README.md

-# matrixCalculation
+# CMatLib

-A lib of basic matrix calculation written in C
+A C library of basic matrix calculation.